tplatt37/aws-todo-app/README.md

 - Store AWS credentials securely (use IAM roles in production)
 - Never commit `.env.local` or AWS credentials to version control
 - Use least-privilege IAM policies
-- Consider implementing authentication for production use
+- Consider implementing authentication for production use or restricting access via Security Groups.
 - Enable AWS CloudTrail for audit logging

 ## Production Deployment